ibm-apiconnect/apichol/exercises/ex1/README.md

 We will dive into API Connect in the subsequent exercises.

-### Summary of Exercise
+### Summary of exercise and next steps

-After installing all the prerequisites, we explored how to target a Cloud Foundry instance and use the API connect product locally.
-Next we will look into how to use the product on Bluemix.
+After installing all the prerequisites, we explored how to target a Bluemix/Cloud Foundry instance and use the API connect product locally.

+Next we will look into how to use the API connect Manager on Bluemix which provide an interface similar to what we saw locally.
+We will go through the `Getting Started` tour which will give us a good idea of the different artifacts and how they are connected in [Exercise 2](../ex2).